UnknownPlatypus/jpegoptim-py/README.md

 A python wrapper to provide a pip-installable [jpegoptim](https://github.com/tjko/jpegoptim) binary.

-Internally this package provides a convenient way to download the pre-built shellcheck binary for your particular platform.
+Internally this package provides a convenient way to download the pre-built jpegoptim binary for your particular platform.

 ### Installation